 SB: Yes, there was an original opportunity and it became a question of economics, mostly.
 But to accomplish what I am talking about; you may wish to consider an iconic gateway to downtown Blowing Rock.
 It doesn’t have to be a monument.
 It can be much more subtle and attractive.
 In my mind, the opportunity is at the Sunset Drive intersection with Valley Blvd.
 Why?
 Because it is the main street that goes directly into downtown and, in fact, dead-ends at the equally iconic Memorial Park.
 It ends in the very center of downtown.
 The only other possible intersection would be by Chetola and the Tanger Outlets, where Valley Blvd. intersects with Main St.

 But you are not INSPIRED to go that way.

 BRN: Why is this iconic structure important?

 SB: Because if you are driving along 321 and you see this iconic sort of structure, whatever it might be, with signage that says, “Blowing Rock, North Carolina, Home of Mitford” – or whatever you might want the tagline to read, you create a memorable entrance.
 You attract interest.

 When you go to Disneyland and you see the castle there, you know you are at Disneyland.
 What happens in Blowing Rock now is that newcomers don’t really know where it is.
 Limited directions, signage.
-No lager or iconic images, signage or other feature to announce Blowing Rock.
-The challenge is how to draw travelers off of Valley Blvd, to capture that market of otherwise passersby and bring them into Blowing Rock.
+No larger or iconic images, signage or other features to announce Blowing Rock.
+The challenge is how to draw travelers off of Valley Blvd, to capture that market of otherwise passersby and bring them into downtown.